sezanzeb/input-remapper/README.md

 - [x] ask for administrator permissions using polkit
 - [ ] make it work on wayland
 - [ ] add to the AUR, provide .deb and .appimage files
+- [ ] support timed macros, maybe using some sort of syntax